AutoResearch/autora-experimentalist-novelty/docs/index.md

 | 3          | 3          | 3          |

-If the novelty sampler is tasked to identify two novel conditions, it will select the last two candidate conditions $x'_{1,j}$ and $x'_{2,j}$ because they have the greatest minimal distance to all existing conditions $x_{i,j}$:
+If the novelty experimentalist is tasked to identify two novel conditions, it will select the last two candidate conditions $x'_{1,j}$ and $x'_{2,j}$ because they have the greatest minimal distance to all existing conditions $x_{i,j}$: